 The Spanish conquerors introduced Christianity beginning in the early 16th century.
 As Roman Catholicism spread, the Catholic Church became entrenched in colonial life.
-Today, the Catholic around 90% of Paraguayans and some two-thirds of Argentines and Chileans identifying as Catholic.
-By contrast, less than half of Uruguayans claim a Catholic identity, while over one-third report religious beliefs without any formal affiliation.
-At least 15% of Argentines, Chileans, and Uruguayans and around 6% of Paraguayans are Protestant Christians.
-Secularism is growing in the region, with some 17% of Chileans and 19% of Argentines reporting no religious affiliation in recent surveys.
+Today, the Catholic around 80% of Paraguayans, 63% of Argentines, 42% of Chileans and Uruguayan identifying as Catholic.
+At least 14% of Argentines, Chileans, and Uruguayans and around 7% of Paraguayans are Protestant Christians.
+Secularism is growing in the region, with some 24% of Uruguayans, 37% of Chileans and 12% of Argentines reporting no religious affiliation in recent surveys.